 “Physcomitrella patens” (bryophyte, moss species)

-Bryophytes are essentially nonvascular plants, meaning they do not have xylem or phloem.
-The habitations of bryophytes are widely varied and include bare rocks in the scorching sun to frozen alpine slopes.
-Bryophytes include mosses, liverworts and hornworts.
+Bryophytes (nonvascular plants) do not have xylem or phloem.
+The habitations of this plant group are widely varied and include bare rocks in the scorching sun to frozen alpine slopes.
+They include mosses, liverworts and hornworts.
 These groups of plants require external water, usually in the form of dew or rain.
-Some bryophytes grow exclusively in dark, damp environments in order to provide moisture.
-Water is essential for bryophyte reproductive activities.
-Most mosses have water-conducting cells called hydroids in the centers of their stems, and some even have food conducting cells called leptoids.
+Some of them grow exclusively in dark, damp environments in order to provide moisture.
+Water is essential for reproductive activities.
+For instance, most mosses have water-conducting cells called hydroids in the centers of their stems, and some even have food conducting cells called leptoids.
 These cells are not nearly as efficient as xylem and phloem and generally, bryophytes are not very tall plants.
 The lack of vascular tissue leaves the plant body very soft and pliable.
-Bryophytes are good nest-making material for birds.

-The alternation of generations in bryophytes is quite obvious as the gametophyte generation is the ‘leafy’ plant that is generally visible.
+As for the alternation of generations in non-vascular plants, the gametophyte generation is the ‘leafy’ plant that is generally visible (as opposed to the vascular plants whose sporophyte generation is the form that is generally visible).
 The sporophyte generation that produces spores is located at the tips of the ‘leafy’ gametophyte generation.
 The sporophyte generally looks like a slender stalk with a cap on top.
-While the lifecycles of all bryophytes are similar and even their chromosome number and habituation have similarities; they are divided into three distinct divisions based on the few differences in structure and reproduction.
+While the lifecycles of all bryophytes are similar and even their chromosome number and habituation have similarities; they are divided into three distinct groups based on the few differences in structure and reproduction.

-Wort means plant or herb, and in ancient times herbalists thought that some bryophytes—specifically the ones that look like liver lobes—were useful in treating liver ailments.
+Wort means plant or herb, and in ancient times herbalists thought that some of them —specifically the ones that look like liver lobes— were useful in treating liver ailments.
 Although, the belief was discounted the name stuck.

 About 20% of the liverworts have a flattened, somewhat leaf-like body called a thallus (plural thalli).
+They lack true stomata, which are present in hornworts and mosses.
 The other 80%, which aren’t as common in nature, are ‘leafy’ and look more like mosses.
 Mosses are more complex than liverworts.
 They have one-celled rhizoids on their lower surfaces.
 The rhizoids look like tiny roots and anchor the plants to surfaces and soil particles.
 The thalli are the gametophyte generation and develop almost directly from spores.
 They have smoother upper surfaces and the cell wall corners are thickened.